Skip to content

 3. 3Check Alarm Bell is paired to your phone (it sends mobile push notifications)

-This routine reduces AFK theft losses by 80%+.
-The main risk that remains is a server-hop ambush — accept that this is unstoppable solo.
+This routine cuts AFK theft losses by 80%+.
+The remaining risk is a server-hop ambush, and there's nothing you can do about that solo.
+Accept it and move on.

 Solo offense: server-hop discipline

-Stealing as a solo player requires extra discipline.
-The rule: only steal when your base is fully secured.
+The rule when you're solo: only steal when your base is fully secured.

-Solo steal trips should never exceed 90 seconds.
-Anything longer and your own base is exposed.
+Solo steal trips should never go past 90 seconds.
+Any longer and your base is exposed in a way that actually hurts.

 Solo-friendly brainrot picks